 For e.g, In the utterance When will I get my ATM Card?, verb = get: subject = card; object = atm and the cluster label is created accordingly.

-In Conversation Insights the relationship between intents and clusters are represented visually in two different ways:
+In Conversation Insights, the relationship between intents and clusters is represented visually in two different ways:

 - Treemap View

 The default view of Conversation Insights is the treemap view.
 A treemap is a visual method for displaying hierarchical data that uses nested rectangles which represent the branches of a tree diagram.
 It shows the relationship between intents and clusters.

 Using the Maximize icon you can view the insights in full screen mode if required.
 The toggle next to it can be used to choose the cluster view either as a treemap or grid.

 Each rectangle that represents an intent with clusters, has an area proportional to the count of utterances it contains and the Expand icon provides the ability to view the widget on a full screen with Zoom in and Zoom out capabilities.

 All the Identified and Unidentified intents are displayed as rectangles.
 In a treemap, the intents form the outer rectangle.
 In this example card not working, get physical card, etc. are the intents displayed as outer rectangles.

 Each intent consists of one or more clusters, also represented as rectangles.

 |Note: Hovering on an individual cluster highlights the cluster wherever it is available in all intents.
 In the following screenshot, you can see the tooltip displaying the information and the cluster working_card_time is highlighted in all the intents.|

 - Utterances count of the cluster across various intents